Severe Economic Hardship

 Severe Economic Hardship employment is an employment option that is available to F-1 students facing unexpected and severe economic hardship.
 The employment does not need to be related to a student’s academic program and is intended to be used off campus.

-ISSS facilitates the application process, but final authorization is processed by Immigration.
+ISSS facilitates the application process, but final authorization is processed by USCIS.

 What Does Unforeseen Severe Economic Hardship Mean?

 Before receiving approval for F-1 status, students must prove that they have the ability to pay for their educational and living expenses while in the United States.
 Severe economic hardship employment authorization is available for situations when an unforeseen need arises that is outside the student’s control.

 The financial need must have been unforeseen when the student was applying to the current school.
 Additionally, the student must be able to show that other employment opportunities, such as on campus employment, are not able to meet the financial need.